hinzy97/spark-dynamic-executor-time-prediction/README.md

 ## 🔧 Future Work

 - Integration with Spark UI for real-time feature extraction
-- Coupling DAM with an **optimization framework** for executor recommendation
+- Coupling Dynamic Allocation Model (DAM) with an **optimization framework** for executor recommendation
 - Extending DAM for **multi-job workloads** or streaming scenarios

 ---